PASSIONLab/BELLA/README.md

 ### Prerequisites

-The software require g++-6 and OpenMP to be compiled.
+The software requires gcc-6 or higher with OpenMP to be compiled.
 To run the evaluation test python3 and simplesam package are required.
 It can be installed via pip:
 ```
 pip install simplesam